springfall2008/batpred/docs/install.md

 solcast_poll_hours: 8
 ```

-NB: If you use Predbat to obtain your solcast solar forecast then (at present) you can't
+NB: If you use Predbat to obtain your solcast solar forecast then you can't
 [include the Solar Forecast within the Home Assistant Energy dashboard](https://www.home-assistant.io/dashboards/energy/#solar-production-graph)
-as you can with the Solcast integration described below.
+as you can with the Solcast integration described below.<BR>
+The Solcast integration also contains a 'solar dampening' feature that may be useful to reduce the solar forecast that Predbat receives at certain times of day,
+e.g. if your panels are shaded by trees or buildings.

 ### Solcast Home Assistant integration method